 As an information technologist, you can help solve many of society’s future challenges in, for example, autonomous vehicles and health care.
-This master’s programme develops your knowledge of information technology with a special focus on machine learning and computer technology.
+This master’s programme develops your knowledge of information technology with a special focus on data science, machine learning, and artificial intelligence.

 About the education

 The education at Halmstad University is characterised by our profiling as a university that drives innovation.
 This program is strongly linked to the University's research in AI and machine learning.
 The focus is on the development of digital services based on knowledge extracted from data.

 Part of the programme is carried out together with master’s students in informatics.
 This gives you an interdisciplinary perspective and the opportunity to develop technical solutions that match existing needs in society.

 In the Master’s programme in Information Technology, you develop theoretical and practical skills for research, development and implementation of computer technology.
 The basis of the programme is a technical, software-based perspective on information technology in close collaboration with industry.
 As such, you will require good programming skills.